CHERIoT-Platform/cheriot-rtos/exercises/01.compartmentalisation/README.md

 Don't worry if the numbers don't match exactly.

-The lines that start with magenta `JavaScript compartment' are debugging lines that are produced by `Debug::log` calls in C++.
+The lines that start with magenta `JavaScript compartment` are debugging lines that are produced by `Debug::log` calls in C++.
 Output from JavaScript does not have this prefix.

 Compiling the JavaScript to bytecode requires Node.js and npm.